PVL-Linh/Machine-translation-English-Vietnamese/README.md

 The system supports:

-- Typing or pasting text to translate
+- Typing or pasting text for translation
-- Uploading an image to extract & translate text
+- Uploading an image for OCR + translation
 - Using microphone input for real-time voice translation

 <p align="center">